axltxl/ansible-cluster/README.md

 ```

 ## Vagrant environment configuration
-You need to copy `config.rb.sample` to `config.rb` in order to use Vagrant.
-Read `config.rb.sample` for further instructions.
+You can optionally copy `config.rb.sample` to `config.rb` in order to tweak the Vagrant environment.

-## Release The Kraken!
+See `config.rb.sample` for further instructions.

+## Test the environment

 ```bash
 vagrant up
 ```

+## Types of nodes

+###coreos
+This host group hold tasks for pre-provisioning CoreOS hosts [EXPERIMENTAL]

+### cluster-nodes
+The `cluster-nodes` are mostly dummies that once provisioned they should be ready to hold Docker containers and belong to a cluster.